About this recipe

 What are albóndigas?

-- Vegan ground meat, I like Impossible ground beef, but Beyond beef will also work.
+- I like vegan ground meat and Impossible ground beef, but Beyond beef or regular ground beef will also work.

 - Minced garlic and onion

-In a large mixing bowl, combine the vegan ground meat, diced onion, garlic, and salt.
+Combine the ground meat, diced onion, garlic, and salt in a large mixing bowl.
 Be careful not to over-mix.

 Form the mixture into small meatballs, about 1-2 inches in diameter.